A Kromfohrländer, also called Kromi, is a dog that has only been bred for less than a century.

-The costs for their food shouldn’t be higher than $34 to $45 a month.
+The costs of their food shouldn’t be higher than $34 to $45 a month.
 You can increase or lower the amount of food depending on how active their day was.

 As Kromfohrländers adapt themselves to your way of life, you can feed them as you like.